 - Fill the cold brew maker with cold water.
 Give it a gentle stir with spoon.

 - Let the coffee sit and brew at room temperature for 12 to 24 hours.

-- Pour over ice, add any cream and sweetener if desired, and enjoy!
+- Pour the coffee over ice, add any cream and sweetener if desired, and enjoy!